Sejmou/live-buddy/README.md

 Here I break down the different features I want to implement into smaller, concrete programming tasks.

 - [x] Setup server and client webapp with PNPM workspaces (no communication between them yet)
-- [ ] Setup basic socket.io connection between server and webapp (no proper API yet)
+- [x] Setup basic socket.io connection between server and webapp (no proper API yet)
 - [ ] Setup socket communication between server and client using shared API types
 - [ ] Configure Ableton.js on server, control play/pause from webapp via socket connection to server
 - [ ] Add Tailwind to Svelte App ([this](https://github.com/svelte-add/tailwindcss) way?)

+### Known bugs

+#### Low priority
+ - [ ] When saving changes to the `socket.ts` file in the webapp (which triggers hot reload), for some reason previous socket connections aren't closed.
+The app only receives messages emitted by the server once (which is good).
+However, the previous connections don't disconnect, hence the server emits events to them as well.
+A full browser refresh immediately solves the issue though.

 ### Running the project in development mode
 Client webapp: